 When you’ve been injured, however, none of that matters, at least temporarily.
 Attempting to resolve your personal injury claim on your own can be a frustrating experience – the party responsible may be evasive and the insurance company is likely to be dismissive.
 Meanwhile, you are in pain and your bills are piling up.
 You may even be out of work.
 What’s worse, you may not even realize that you are entitled to far more than simple compensation for your medical bills.
 Lost wages, pain and suffering, and other damages are your legal entitlement under Florida personal injury law.

 Helping Victims in Bartow for Over 30 Years

 At Abrahamson & Uiterwyk, we won’t put up with any nonsense from the opposing party.
 Once you retain us, we are committed to reaching a quick and generous settlement for you through aggressive and ethical representation.
 We are not afraid to “slug it out” in court, however, if that is what the other side insists on.

-Our 10 lawyers and 40 legal staff are 100 percent focused on the practice of personal injury law, to the exclusion of all other activities.
+Our highly experienced attorneys and legal staff are 100 percent focused on the practice of personal injury law, to the exclusion of all other activities.

-Following are only a few of the subfields of personal injury law practiced by our personal injury lawyers:
+Following are only a few of the subfields of personal injury law practiced by our Bartow injury lawyers:

 Truck Accidents: Truck accidents are a unique sort of vehicle accident because: (i) they tend to be more serious than other road accidents, and (ii) they often involve commercial drivers.
 Victims of truck accidents often suffer long-term disability, and wrongful death claims are common.
 Fortunately, the violation of trucking regulations is often a useful means of proving negligence.